IBM/AutoPeptideML/README.md

 - **Source Code:** <a href="https://github.com/IBM/AutoPeptideML" target="_blank">https://github.com/IBM/AutoPeptideML</a>
 - **Webserver:** <a href="http://peptide.ucd.ie/AutoPeptideML" target="_blank">http://peptide.ucd.ie/AutoPeptideML</a>

-AutoPeptideML is an AutoML system for building trustworthy peptide bioactivity predictors.

-It allows researchers without prior knowledge of machine learning to build models that are:
+AutoPeptideML allows researchers without prior knowledge of machine learning to build models that are:

 - **Trustworthy:** Robust evaluation following community guidelines for ML evaluation reporting in life sciences [DOME](https://www.nature.com/articles/s41592-021-01205-4).
 - **Interpretable:** Output contains a PDF summary of the model evaluation explaining how to interpret the results to understand how reliable the model is.